digital-asset/daml/ledger/daml-on-sql/README.rst

 Ledger API Authorization
 ========================

-By default, *DAML on PostgreSQL* accepts all valid Ledger API requests.
+By default, *DAML for PostgreSQL* accepts all valid Ledger API requests.

 You can enable authorization, representing claims as defined by the `Ledger API authorization documentation <https://docs.daml.com/app-dev/authentication.html#authentication-claims>`__